Major Issues in Education: 20 Hot Topics (From Grade School to College)

 6. Common Core

 The Common Core State Standards is a set of academic standards for math and language arts that specify what public school students are expected to learn by the end of each year from kindergarten through 12th grade.
 Developed in 2009, the standards were designed to promote equity among public K-12 students, since all students would take standardized end-of-year tests and be held to the same internationally benchmarked standards.
 The idea was to institute a system that brought all schools up to the same level and allowed for comparison of student performance in different regions.
-Such standards would help get all students prepared for careers or college-level training.
+Such standards would help all students with college and career readiness.

 Some opponents see the standards as unwelcome federal intrusion into state control of education.
 Others are critical of the way the standards were developed with little input from experienced educators.
 Many teachers argue that the standards result in inflexible lesson plans that allow for less creativity and fun in the learning process.